Chart Color Schemes

 Taigum has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified six projects that could impact the area, with key ones including Taigum Gardens Estate (Stage 3 & 4), The Mills Taigum Precinct, Taigum Square Shopping Centre Redevelopment, and Carseldine Village - 5-Star Green Star Community.
+Six projects have been identified by AreaSearch as potentially impacting the area.
+These include Taigum Gardens Estate (Stage 3 & 4), The Mills Taigum Precinct, Taigum Square Shopping Centre Redevelopment, and Carseldine Village - 5-Star Green Star Community.

 Professional plan users can use the search below to filter and access additional projects.